 During Black History Month, we celebrate the accomplishments of African Americans that have taken action in spite of the challenges that we face.
 And this is why, this month, I am happy to recognize and celebrate the accomplishments Lisa P. Jackson, the first African American to be named as the EPA administrator.

 Lisa P. Jackson has dedicated much of her career to ensuring that our kids will breathe air that is free from dangerous pollutants.
-During her term, Administrator Jackson has been focusing on improving air and water quality, eliminating greenhouse gases, and protecting our communities from toxic pollutants.
-I am particularly happy about the fact that Administrator Jackson has a commitment to environmental justice.
+During her term, Administrator Jackson focused on improving air and water quality, eliminating greenhouse gases, and protecting our communities from toxic pollutants.
+I am particularly happy about the fact that former Administrator Jackson has a commitment to environmental justice.
 She works to make sure all Americans (regardless of their race, income, age, sex, etc), are treated fairly and have equal protections under the environmental laws and regulations that are designed to protect our communities.

-There’s another reason I am celebrating Administrator Jackson’s leadership–the new Mercury and Air Toxic Standards.
+There’s another reason I am celebrating former Administrator Jackson’s leadership–the Mercury and Air Toxic Standards.
 For the first time ever, we have national standards that will protect our families by requiring power plants to cut toxic emissions such as mercury, arsenic and cyanide, and others.
 The EPA estimates that by 2016, these new standards will prevent thousands of deaths and save billions of dollars each year as our health improves due to a cleaner environment.

 Finally, I am celebrating because African American moms and dads can join with thousands of parents to fight for our kids’ right to clean air.
 We can share our feelings that we will not tolerate this air of injustice!

-Please help me celebrate Black History Month and TAKE ACTION by joining the Moms Clean Air Force today!
+Please help me celebrate Black History Month and TAKE ACTION by joining Moms Clean Air Force today!